abethcrane/bethcrane.com/_posts/2015-06-29-skies-and-trees.md

 date:   2015-06-29
 categories: [Projects]
 tags: [Art]
-summary: If I was a rapper my tagline would be "skies and trees".
+summary: If my art needed a tagline it would just be "skies and trees".
 ---
 {% include image.html url="/assets/media/2015-06-29/sunset.jpg" alt="Seattle has gorgeous sunsets" %}